Fine Porcelain Plates by: John Waters, Jack Pierson, Karen Kilimnik, Robert Greene, and Nicole Eisenman

 Kathy

 Adora Porcelain proudly presents The Girls by John Waters.
 A limited edition series of three 10 1/4 inch plates featuring three mannequin busts transfigured through thickly applied make-up and elaborate wigs into the larger than life characters Tina, Kim and Kathy.
 An uncanny imitation of life is conveyed in the penetrating stare of their sparkling eyes, and each bust, distinctively styled, evokes a striking personality.
 These are the artist’s “friends,” who share his home in Baltimore.
 Known for his irreverent approach to cultural iconography, Waters regards the collectible plate as a perfect vehicle for sharing his personal sensibility with a wider, yet still peculiar audience.
-The Girls is available as a set of three plates, each plate is signed and numbered by the artist.
-This edition is limited to 300 sets.
-The price for each set is $700.
+The Girls was available as a set of three plates, each plate signed and numbered by the artist, in a limited edition of 300 sets.
+The edition is now sold out.

-Adora Porcelain plates are available at the New Museum of Contemporary Art and Printed Matter in New York, Art Metropole in Toronto, Canada, and at the Galerie de Multiples in Paris, France.
-For further information please call 1-212-989-6095 or email gmc@adoraporcelain.com.
+Adora Porcelain plates are available at the New Museum of Contemporary Art, Printed Matter, The Gagosian Store and the Cooper Hewitt Museum shop in New York, Art Metropole in Toronto, Canada, and at the Galerie de Multiples in Paris, France.
+For further information please call 1-212-989-6095 or email adoranewyork@yahoo.com.

 Youth (photograph of plate)